REMY348/ikilas-main/README.md

-# Ikilas – Internal Complaint Management System
+# Internal Complaint Management System

 Ikilas is a **ticketing and complaint management system** developed during my internship at **Majlis Perbandaran Klang**.
 The system was built using **Laravel** to help staff report IT-related issues while enabling the IT department to efficiently track, manage, and resolve complaints.